ShadowZarina/IM2-Notes/Midterms/Coverage.md

 These functions compress data from multiple rows into a single summary value and are heavily utilized alongside GROUP BY clauses.
 - COUNT(): Counts the number of rows or non-null values.
 - SUM(): Calculates the total addition of a numeric column.
-- AVG(): Computes the average value of a numeric column.MIN(): Returns the lowest value in a set.
+- AVG(): Computes the average value of a numeric column.
+- MIN(): Returns the lowest value in a set.
 - MAX(): Returns the highest value in a set.

 ### b.
 String (Scalar) Functions<br>